ideaguy3d/openai-cs-agents/README.md

 You can also follow [these instructions](https://platform.openai.com/docs/libraries#create-and-export-an-api-key) to set your OpenAI key at a global level.

-Alternatively, you can set the `OPENAI_API_KEY` environment variable in an `.env` file at the root of the `python-backend` folder.
+Alternatively, you can set the `OPENAI_API_KEY` environment variable in an `.env` file at the root of the `app` folder.
 You will need to install the `python-dotenv` package to load the environment variables from the `.env` file.
 And then, add these lines of code to your app:

 ```bash
 from dotenv import load_dotenv